 Local Agency Technical Assistance

-- Consultant or staff time for conducting needs assessments, environmental and engineering studies, network design, and broadband strategic plans.
+- Consultant or staff time for conducting work including but not limited to needs assessments, environmental and engineering studies, network design, and broadband strategic plans.

 The following entities are eligible to apply for technical assistance grants:

 - Local government agencies in California are authorized by law to provide broadband service.

 - California tribes with or without federal recognition.
 Tribes may also continue to apply to the separate broadband Tribal Technical Assistance program.

 - Oct.
 10, 2022: CPUC Awards Grants to Local Governments To Support Closing the Digital Divide

 - Oct.
 21, 2022: CPUC Awards Second Round of Grants to Local Governments to Help Close the Digital Divide